What is Common Boston?

 How much does CB17 Cost?

 The Common Boston Festival is FREE for everyone, including Site Partners and the public!
 How do we do it?
-We rely on generous support from our Festival Sponsors.
+We rely on generous support from our Festival Sponsors and the great sites that allow CB17 visitors to tour free of charge.

 What qualifies as a Site?
 What kinds of spaces will be featured?